GraymonDgt/SRB2Archipelago/README.md

 - Move SL_ArchipelagoSRB2_Vxxx.pk3 into the addons folder of your desired SRB2 installation.

+Extra steps for linux setup:

+- in your SRB2 directory go to or create the directory "luafiles/archipelago" and inside create an empty file named "APTranslator.dat"

+  (this is a known bug that will hopefully be fixed soon)

 ## Joining a Multiworld Game

 - After opening the Archipelago/MultiworldGG client, there will be an option labeled "Sonic Robo Blast 2 Client".